 - 1 tsp Instant espresso coffee powder (or good pinch fleur de sel salt)

-- 4 organic eggs
+- 4 fresh medium eggs organic

-- 60 g (2.5oz) soft brown sugar
+- 60 g (2.5oz/ 1/3 cup soft brown sugar

-- 40 g (1.5oz) plain (all-purpose) flour (or replace with gluten free flour)
+- 40 g (1.5oz/ 1/4 cup) plain (all-purpose) flour (or replace with 20g cornflour to make gluten free)

 - Preheat oven to 210°C/190°C fan/410°F

 - Break the chocolate into a glass bowl and add the butter, chopped roughly into bits.
 Place the bowl over a pan of simmering water (bain-marie), ensuring that the chocolate doesn't touch the water underneath.
-Add the coffee powder and stir gently with a spatula.
+Add the coffee powder or salt and stir gently with a spatula.
 As soon as it melts, take off the heat.

-- Pour the mixture into a non-stick x6 muffin or demi-sphere moulds (here I use silicone briochette moulds).
+- Pour the mixture into non-stick x6 muffin or demi-sphere moulds (here I use silicone briochette moulds).
 If using standard muffin moulds, then first grease them with butter.

 - Bake for no more than 8 minutes for that moist, gooey centre.
 Remove from the oven and leave to rest for a couple of minutes then turn them out onto serving plates.

 Also delicious served with homemade chestnut and vanilla ice cream.
 Note on Measures: Cup measurements by volume are given as an approximate guide.
 I recommend weighing ingredients in grams using digital scales for the best, and consistent, results.

 Have you made and enjoyed this recipe?
 Please leave a rated review below.
 It means so much for your support.